 The Evergreen team procured the equipment needed for the study and Evergreen team members at Michaels Energy assembled and configured all components of the monitoring system.
 The metering equipment suite includes the eGauge energy meter, Dent current transducers (CTs), and remote Monnit environmental sensors.
 Each monitoring system was pre-configured based on the information collected during the customer recruitment and this information was confirmed by the Evergreen team following installation.

-Recruitment
+Recruitment and On-Site Meter Installations

 The study team developed introductory materials and a recruitment script for engaging potential study participants.
 The Michaels Energy call center conducted recruitment and scheduling calls.
 For customers that agreed to participate, the study team collected information about the customer’s electrical panel, as well as the nameplate information and configuration.
 This included having customers take pictures of electrical panels, equipment nameplates, and equipment locations, if possible.
 This information was used to identify the specific equipment that will be metered at a customer site and configure the metering equipment prior to the site visit.

-On-site Meter Installations

 Prior to the onsite metering installation, the installing electrician reviewed the pre-configured metering equipment as well as the site-specific installation protocol developed by the site engineer.
 The electrician also reviewed the site pictures and notes collected during recruitment.

 Orientation Survey with Occupant.
 Upon arrival to the site, the electrician confirmed the information about the location of the electrical service and electrical panel(s), and the targeted electrical end-use equipment.